CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Introduction

-The proposed joint compression method can be seamlessly applied to prune well pretrained ViTs in a single fine-tuning process.
+The proposed joint compression method can be seamlessly applied to prune well pretrained ViTs through a single fine-tuning process.
 Thanks to ATME and CDCP, redundant tokens and channels in pretrained ViTs can be simultaneously compressed, resulting in a considerable boost of computation efficiency without performance degradation.
-Meanwhile, the spatial structure of images are largely preserved during pruning, offering significant benefits for transferring to downstream tasks.
-Experiments on ImageNet show that our method can significantly outperform the state-of-the-art methods in terms of the performance and the inference speed.
+More importantly, the spatial structure of images are largely preserved during pruning, offering significant benefits for transferring to downstream tasks.
+Experiments on ImageNet show that our method can significantly outperform the state-of-the-art methods in terms of both the performance and the inference speed, as shown in \Cref{fig:speed}.
 Notably, our pruned DeiT-Tiny and DeiT-Small can achieve speedups of 1.7$\times$ and 1.9$\times$, respectively, without any compromise in performance.
 Our compressed DeiT-Base model achieves an impressive speedup of 2.1$\times$ with a negligible 0.2\% accuracy decline.
-In addition, when adapting our accelerated backbones to the downstream vision task of semantic segmentation, our method can provide up to 1.31$\times$ faster overall throughput without sacrificing performance, thereby demonstrating the strong transferability of the proposed method.
+In addition, when adapting our accelerated backbones to the downstream vision task of semantic segmentation, our method can provide up to 1.31$\times$ faster overall throughput without sacrificing performance, demonstrating its strong transferability.